Fritz Hildebrandt - Grouping

 1. Squadron

-The following incident occurred with craft number 1440 on the grass strip in front of hangar 5 on July 16, 1936 at 8:20 o'clock:
+The following incident occurred with craft number 1440 on the grass strip in front of hangar 5 on July 16, 1936 at

 Lt.
 Strümpell was seated in the aircraft.
 Corporal Gerst and airman Bauer handled the starting crank.
 Sgt.
-Hildebrandt and I were

-also present.
+Hildebrandt and I were also present.
 Sgt.
 Hildebrandt gave the "contact" signal, which was repeated by Lt.
 Strümpell.
-Corporal Gerst and airman Bauer

-engaged the starter.
-At the same time, I turned the propeller to a horizontal position.
-Sgt.
-Hildebrandt tried to grab the other
+Corporal Gerst and airman Bauer engaged the starter.
+At the same time, I turned the propeller to a horizontal

-propeller blade.
-At the same moment, I heard an "ouch" and Sgt.
-Hildebrandt was on the ground; the propeller was an eight of a
+Hildebrandt was on the ground; the propeller was an eighth of a turn lower.

 Helwig